matfantinel/sveltekit-static-blog-template/src/routes/(blog-article)/stoney/+page.md

   import Image from "$lib/components/atoms/Image.svelte";
 </script>

-Hello this is a test from Jawad.
 All blog posts are located inside the `src/routes/(blog-article)` folder.
 Each folder inside it represents a blog post, and each folder has a `+page.md` file, which is the file that contains the post's content.

 This way, the URL for each blog post is generated with the folder's name.
 For example, the folder `src/routes/(blog-article)/how-blog-posts-work` will generate the URL `https://mysite.com/how-blog-posts-work`.